AaronForce1/cartopress/workingbuild/cartopress/readme.txt

 1. Installation is as simple as any other WordPress plugin.
 Just upload the zip file to the plugins directory in your WordPress site and ACTIVATE!
 Note: The latest stable release can be found in the WordPress plugin directory.
 For development versions, please see the Github [repo](https://github.com/MasterBaideme1021/cartopress).
 2. Create a CartoDB account if you don't already have one.
-3. Go to Settings > CartoPress and input your CartoDB API Key (available at https://yoursubdomain.cartodb.com/your_apps) and Username (your subdomain).
+3. Go to **Settings > CartoPress** and input your CartoDB API Key (available at yoursubdomain.cartodb.com/your_apps) and Username (your subdomain).
-4. Create a unique name for your dataset in CartoDB and click the 'Connect to CartoDB' button.
+4. Create a unique name for your dataset in CartoDB and click the __'Connect to CartoDB'__ button.
 Your dataset will then be automatically created in your CartoDB account.
-Be sure to 'Save' changes on the settings page
+Be sure to __'Save'__ changes on the settings page
 5. Configure your options: Check the boxes for which post types you would like to geocode — Posts, Pages, and/or Media.
 Check any additional data sync options for syncing Post Content, Categories, Tags, Featured Image, Author, Post Format or Custom Fields

 == Frequently Asked Questions ==